OmerCahana/lip_reading_keras/README.md

 # lip_reading_keras

-For any question about the project fell free to ask.\n vladi katsman : <katsmanva@gmail.com>\n omer cahana : <omer4436@gmail.com>
+For any question about the project fell free to ask.

+vladi katsman : <katsmanva@gmail.com>

+omer cahana : <omer4436@gmail.com>